Planning Your TripMyDentalFly Official

 If no clinic can treat you safely abroad, MyDentalFly will tell you.
 We'd rather lose a booking than send someone into a risky situation.

 MyDentalFly is a dental tourism platform that matches patients with verified clinics in Turkey, Hungary, and Poland.
-The platform offers a free interactive dental assessment, a personalised Dental Health Report worth £50, real-time clinic pricing in GBP/USD/EUR/AED, and free tools including a Savings Calculator, Treatment Estimator, Flight Estimator, and Implant Brand Comparison — all free, no sign-up required.
+The platform offers a free interactive dental assessment, a bespoke dental package worth £50, real-time clinic pricing in GBP/USD/EUR/AED, and free tools including a Savings Calculator, Treatment Estimator, Flight Estimator, and Implant Brand Comparison — all free, no sign-up required.

 Check your eligibility with our free tools: